-if you have found a stray cats or kitten please see the information below:
+If you have found a stray cat or kitten please see the information below:

 We all experience free roaming cats in our neighborhoods or in the areas where we work.
 These cats generally fall under a few categories:

-- Stray Kittens – The first priority is to determine if their mother has abandoned them – you need to wait and observe.
+- Stray Kittens – Please review details below.
+The first priority is to determine if their mother has abandoned them – you need to wait and observe.
 The mother could be out hunting or just hiding nearby.
 Kittens that appear well cared for are probably just waiting for mom.

 - Feral cats – cats that are highly unsocialized to people and avoid human contact.
 They are generally the results of stray house cats that have been outside for two or more generations.